AztecProtocol/aztec-packages/docs/docs/developers/contracts/syntax/functions/main.md

 title: Functions
 ---

 Functions serve as the building blocks of smart contracts.
-Functions can be either **public**, ie they can interact with other contracts and the blockchain, or **private** for internal contract use.
+Functions can be either **public**, ie they are publicly available for anyone to see and can directly interact with public state, or **private**, meaning they are executed completely client-side in the [PXE](../../../../learn/concepts/pxe/main.md).
+Read more about how private functions work [here](./inner_workings.md#private-functions).

 For a more practical guide of using multiple types of functions, follow the [token tutorial](../../../tutorials/writing_token_contract.md).